PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 This downloader can download files as well as YouTube videos and metadata.
 If you're worried about multiple windows working, don't.
 Worried your project is "too much" or "too complex" for PySimpleGUI?
 Do an initial assessment if you want.
 Check out what others have done.

-Your program have 2 or 3 windows and you're concerned?
-Below you'll see 11 windows open, each running independently with multiple tabs per window and progress meters that are all being updated concurrently.
+Does your program have 2 or 3 windows, and you're concerned?
+Below, you'll see 11 windows open, each running independently with multiple tabs per window and progress meters that are all being updated concurrently.

 ![concurrent_windows](https://user-images.githubusercontent.com/13696193/62832448-3eb96180-bbfc-11e9-8777-6f2669566c93.png)

 ![pyplot 1](https://user-images.githubusercontent.com/13696193/44683336-11d46480-aa14-11e8-9d6c-f656796fc915.jpg)

 Just because you can't match a pair of socks doesn't mean your windows have to all look the same gray color.
-Choose from over 100 different "Themes".
+Choose from over 100 different "Themes."
 Add 1 line call to `change_look_and_feel` to instantly transform your window from gray to something more visually pleasing to interact with.
-If you mispell the theme name badly or specify a theme name is is missing from the table of allowed names, then a theme will be randomly assigned for you.
-Who knows, maybe the theme chosen you'll like and want to use instead of your original plan.
+If you misspell the theme name badly or specify a theme name is missing from the table of allowed names, then a theme will be randomly assigned for you.
+Who knows, maybe you'll like the theme chosen and want to use instead of your original plan.

-In PySimpleGUI release 4.6 the number of themes was dramatically increased from a couple dozen to over 100.
-To use the color schemes shown in the window below, add a call to `change_look_and_feel('Theme Name)` to your code, passing in the name of thd desired color theme.
-To see this window and the list of available themes on your releeae of softrware, call the function `preview_all_look_and_feel_themes()`.
+In PySimpleGUI release 4.6, the number of themes was dramatically increased from a couple dozen to over 100.
+To use the color schemes shown in the window below, add a call to `change_look_and_feel('Theme Name)` to your code, passing in the name of the desired color theme.
+To see this window and the list of available themes on your release of software, call the function `preview_all_look_and_feel_themes()`.
 This will create a window with the frames like those below.
-It will shows you exactly what's available in your version of PySimpleGUI.
+It will show you exactly what's available in your version of PySimpleGUI.

-In release 4.9 another 32 Color Themes were added... here are the current choices
+In release 4.9, another 32 Color Themes were added... here are the current choices

 ![Dec 2019 Look And Feel Themes](https://user-images.githubusercontent.com/46163555/70382042-796da500-1923-11ea-8432-80d08cd5f503.jpg)

-Make beautiful looking, alpha-blended (partially transparent) Rainmeter-style Desktop Widgets that run in the background.
+Make beautiful, alpha-blended (partially transparent) Rainmeter-style Desktop Widgets that run in the background.

 ![cpu cores dashboard 2](https://user-images.githubusercontent.com/13696193/47611749-18964c80-da42-11e8-93c4-6821a6fce488.gif)